yevdyko/cv/CV.md

 **Backend Engineer - Aklamio GmbH**, Germany (May 2020 - present)

-Technologies: MySQL, Ruby, Ruby on Rails 5, Sinatra, Rake, Kafka, GraphQL API, RSpec, Delayed Job, Gitlab CI.
+Technologies: MySQL, Ruby, Ruby on Rails 5, Sinatra, Rake, Kafka, GraphQL API, RSpec, Gitlab CI.

 - Designed and developed a Partner GraphQL API from the ground up for the referral platform.
 - Created a reward engine system together with 2 backend engineers based on events from Kafka.